-- March 16 – Initial due date for Form 1065 with Schedule K-1for partnerships and Form 1120S with Schedule K-1 for S corporations.
+- March 15 – Initial due date for Form 1065 with Schedule K-1 for partnerships and Form 1120S with Schedule K-1 for S corporations.

 - September 15 – The final deadline for partnerships and S corps that filed for an extension.

-- March 16 – Last day to file Form 2553to elect to be treated as an S corporation for the 2019 calendar year.
-(Learn here if a LLC or S corp is more beneficial.)
-Alternately, you can also elect to be treated as an S corporation within 75 days of incorporating your business.
+- March 15 – Last day to file Form 2553 to elect to be treated as an S Corporation for the 2020 calendar year.
+(Learn here if an LLC or S Corp is more beneficial).
+Alternately, you can also elect to have your LLC treated as an S Corporation within 75 days of incorporating your business.

 Deadlines for filing corporate tax returns (Form 1120):

-When tax payments are not automatically withheld each month, e.g. for the self-employed, estimated tax payments must be made quarterly to avoid penalties.
+When tax payments are not automatically withheld each month, e.g., for the self-employed, you need to make quarterly estimated tax payments.

 Tax due dates for FBAR (FinCen Form 114)

-Foreign bank accounts must be reported if they meet certain requirements.
+US persons with foreign bank accounts must report them if they meet certain requirements.

-- Jul 15 – The FBAR deadline corresponds to the tax deadline.
+- April 15 – The FBAR deadline corresponds to the tax deadline.
 However, it has an automatic extension until October 15.
-FBAR is filed separately from the tax return but has the same due date as individual tax returns.
+You file your FBAR separately from the tax return but has the same due date as individual tax returns.

 Don’t wait until the last minute

-Even though the IRS extended many tax deadlines in 2020 by 90 days, get ready early to avoid penalties, interest and stress.
+Start your taxes early to avoid penalties, interest, and stress.
 Many good expat tax accountants get incredibly busy in the weeks leading up to the deadlines.
-If you need help filing your expat tax return or business return, schedule a free consultation with us.
+If you need help filing your expat tax return or business return, schedule a consultation with us.